will3/cali/README.md

 <img src="https://github.com/will3/cali/blob/master/icon.png" width="60">
 an Outlook Calendar clone

+---

-Hi, my name is Will.
-I'm an iOS developer based in Auckland.
+Hi, my name is Will, am an iOS developer based in Auckland.
 Over the last two weeks, I've been working on a clone of the Outlook Calendar App.
 I think Outlook has many well made features, and I had lots of fun working on this project. :]

 <span><img src="https://github.com/will3/cali/blob/master/ms1.gif" width="200"></span>
 <span><img src="https://github.com/will3/cali/blob/master/ms3.gif" width="200"></span>